neeshy/mpvc/README.md

 # mpvipc

-An mpc-like control interface which uses sockets to control mpv, written in Rust.
+An mpc-like cli tool for mpv which connects to existing mpv instances through sockets, written in Rust

 This tool is inspired by mpc, a command line interface for the Music Player Daemon.
 It uses subcommands to control any mpv instance over a given socket.